The number of individuals with dementia was projected to be 261,000 by 2030 and will continue to increase to 590,000 people in 2050.

 Mixed dementia occurs when a person has more than one form of dementia and is relatively common.
 In fact, 45% of those with mixed dementia are unaware of it.
 The most common combination is vascular dementia and Alzheimer’s disease.

 While the symptoms vary depending on the varying combination, most people will experience difficulty speaking and walking as the condition progresses.

 Dementia affects each person differently, depending on a variety of factors such as the part of the brain affected and the individual’s personality.

 Besides the most commonly known symptom of poor memory, there are many other signs we should look out for:

 How do we differentiate between dementia and everyday forgetfulness?
 People with dementia often forget things that only recently occurred and may ask questions repeatedly.
 Oftentimes, the kind of memory loss they experience can make it hard for them to function independently in daily life.
-For example, they may forget names of people they have known for years or whether they have had lunch that day.
+For example, they may forget the names of people they have known for years or whether they have had lunch that day.

 Difficulty performing familiar tasks

 We usually do not give much thought to everyday tasks such as brushing teeth and preparing a meal.
 However, those with dementia tend to struggle to perform these tasks and often forget the right order to do things.
 For example, they may end up ironing a shirt that has yet to be washed.

 Oftentimes, it is normal for us to lose track of time or the day of the week.
 However, persons with dementia tend to confuse day and night and even get lost in familiar places that they frequent daily.
 For example, they may want to get breakfast in the evening or get ready for bed in the middle of the day.

 Many of us have made bad decisions at different points in our lives, but dementia can affect a person’s ability to reason and make a simple judgement.
 For example, they may buy excessive amounts of food that they cannot finish or wear winter clothing in the summer.